gbmhunter/blog/content/electronics/components/digital-to-analogue-converters-dacs/_index.md

 The MDAC architecture is very similar to the R-2R architecture.

-### Sigma-Delta
+### Delta-Sigma

-Sigma-Delta DACs provide the highest precision DACs compared to any other common architecture.
+Delta-Sigma (or Sigma-Delta) DACs provide the highest precision DACs compared to any other common architecture.
 You typically find Sigma-Delta DACs with a resolution of 18-24 bits.

 ## Output Types